 CINCINNATI – Bill Cunningham was like most Cincinnatians in the summer of 1989.
 He had followed reports that the baseball commissioner's office was investigating accusations that Pete Rose had bet on games -- even Reds games.

 The WLW talk-show host said he knew Rose bet heavily on football and basketball because he had seen it himself.

 "I had been to Pete's house during football season.
 He had three or four TV sets going and he had bets on three or four games.
-But I didn't believe he bet on baseball," Cunningham said this week, 25 years later.
+But I didn't believe he bet on baseball," Cunningham said in 2014.

 John Dowd at Hamilton County Courthouse on June 23, 1989.

 "I asked Pete if he bet on baseball and he said, 'Of course not.'
 He told Joe Nuxhall he didn't bet on baseball.
 He told Marty Brennaman he didn't bet on baseball."

 Like Cunningham, many Rose supporters dismissed his main public accusers - Ron Peters, Rose's self-confessed bookmaker and a convicted drug dealer just sentenced to two years in prison, and Paul Janszen, who called many of Rose's bets to Peters and was serving time in a halfway house for selling steroids.